 Chapter 7 Bankruptcy in Florida

-In a Florida Chapter 7 case, all your assets become a part of the bankruptcy estate.
+In a Florida Chapter 7 bankruptcy, all your assets become a part of the bankruptcy estate.
 A Chapter 7 trustee reviews those assets to determine if he can sell the assets on behalf of your unsecured creditors.
 Most Chapter 7 cases filed in Florida are no-asset cases, meaning that the debtor (the person who filed the case) keeps all of his or her property.
 Generally, no-asset Chapter 7 cases filed in Florida are completed within four to six months after filing.

 You can learn much more about Chapter 7 bankruptcy in Florida in our Guide to the Chapter 7 Bankruptcy Process.